Ekerdoncuff/Ekerdoncuff.github.io/_pages/about.md

 My research area is population genetics, both theoretical and applied.
 I like to develop and apply methods for estimating population history.

-Currently I am currently working on South Asian population history and local ancestry inference.
+Currently I am currently working on South Asian population evolutionary history and on developing local ancestry inference methods.

 Before that I completed my PhD (2021) in Population Genetics from the Sorbonne University where I worked with [Guillaume Achaz](https://smile.cnrs.fr/people.php?titre=Guillaume-Achaz) and [Amaury Lambert](https://smile.cnrs.fr/people/amaury/) at [Atelier de BioInformatique](https://bioinfo.mnhn.fr/abi/presentation.FR.html) at the Natural History Museum and the [SMILE team](https://smile.cnrs.fr/index.php) at College de France, Paris, France.
 During my Ph.D, I developed methods to infer the recent demography of human populations leveraging polymorphisms and genetic linkage data.